Why Production, Quality and Process Monitoring are the Heart of MES

 Manufacturing Execution Software (MES) means different things to different people.
 I think it depends on a person’s perspective.
 Are they from a process manufacturing background or a discrete manufacturing background?
 Are they focused on complex manufacturing or highly repetitive manufacturing?
 Are they thinking about automation or are they thinking about monitoring, measuring and alerting.

-Gartner defines MES as software that manages, monitors and synchronizes the execution of real-time, physical processes involved in manufacturing intermediate and/or finished goods.
+monitors and synchronizes the execution of real-time, physical processes involved in manufacturing intermediate and/or finished goods.
 I agree with that definition.
 At IQMS we specialize in the managing and monitoring of highly repetitive discrete manufacturing processes.

 Categories of MES

 MES monitoring is divided into three types of measurements:

 - Production monitoring – counting the rate that parts are being produced.

 - Quality monitoring – examining the condition of the parts that have been produced.
 Typically their dimensions, weight and appearance.

 - Process monitoring – measuring the process variables at the time of manufacturing.
 Parameters like temperature, pressure, hold time.

 Each of the three monitoring types produces actionable information that can be used independently or in conjunction with other monitoring results.
 For instance, production monitoring by itself can inform production management that:

 - The machine is running and producing parts, or the machine has stopped